← Back to Blog

 Real-world coding performance doesn't always match marketing claims.
 Here's how the models stack up on standardized coding benchmarks in early 2026:

-| Model | HumanEval+ | SWE-Bench Verified | MBPP+ | Price Efficiency Score* | |-------|-----------|-------------------|-------|------------------------| | Claude Opus 4 | 95.2% | 62.4% | 91.8% | 1.0x (baseline) | | GPT-5.2 | 94.1% | 59.8% | 90.5% | 4.8x | | Claude Sonnet 4 | 92.8% | 55.1% | 89.2% | 4.5x | | GPT-4o | 91.5% | 52.3% | 88.7% | 6.2x | | DeepSeek V3 | 89.7% | 48.6% | 86.3% | 52x | | DeepSeek R1 | 90.2% | 50.1% | 87.1% | 27x | | Gemini 3 Pro | 89.1% | 47.2% | 85.9% | 12x | | Mistral Large | 87.5% | 44.8% | 84.2% | 9.5x | | Llama 3.3 70B | 84.3% | 38.2% | 81.5% | 128x | | GPT-4o-mini | 82.1% | 33.7% | 79.8% | 87x | | Claude Haiku 3.5 | 83.5% | 35.1% | 80.6% | 42x | | Gemini 3 Flash | 78.2% | 28.4% | 75.3% | 150x |
+| Model | HumanEval+ | SWE-Bench Verified | MBPP+ | Price Efficiency Score* | |-------|-----------|-------------------|-------|------------------------| | Claude Opus 4 | 95.2% | 62.4% | 91.8% | 1.0x (baseline) | | GPT-5.5 | 94.8% | 61.2% | 91.1% | 2.5x | | GPT-5.4 | 93.5% | 58.7% | 90.0% | 4.8x | | DeepSeek V4 Pro | 93.2% | 81.0%† | 90.3% | 18x | | Claude Sonnet 4 | 92.8% | 55.1% | 89.2% | 4.5x | | GPT-4o | 91.5% | 52.3% | 88.7% | 6.2x | | Kimi K2.6 | 90.1% | 58.6%‡ | 87.2% | 17x | | GLM-5.1 | 89.8% | 58.4%‡ | 86.8% | 16x | | DeepSeek V4 Flash | 89.7% | 48.6% | 86.3% | 205x | | DeepSeek V4 Flash (Thinking) | 90.2% | 50.1% | 87.1% | 205x | | Gemini 3 Pro | 89.1% | 47.2% | 85.9% | 12x | | Mistral Large | 87.5% | 44.8% | 84.2% | 9.5x | | Llama 3.3 70B | 84.3% | 38.2% | 81.5% | 128x | | GPT-4o-mini | 82.1% | 33.7% | 79.8% | 87x | | Claude Haiku 3.5 | 83.5% | 35.1% | 80.6% | 42x | | Gemini 3 Flash | 78.2% | 28.4% | 75.3% | 150x |

-*Price Efficiency Score = benchmark performance per dollar spent, relative to Opus as 1.0x baseline.
+*Price Efficiency Score = benchmark performance per dollar spent, relative to Opus as 1.0x baseline. † DeepSeek V4 Pro self-reported on SWE-Bench Verified. ‡ Kimi K2.6 and GLM-5.1 figures are vendor-reported on SWE-Bench Pro (a harder variant).

 Language-Specific Recommendations